 Can I take online courses?

 How will I know which courses to take?

 Our J.M. advisors work with students who intend to enroll to discuss program goals and course selection.

 How will I register for classes?

-The Registrar's Office will assist students with course registration in their first semester.
+The law school will assist students with course registration throughout the program.